KittenLord/KittenLord/README.md

-Hey, I am KittenLord, I am 17, am from Ukraine, and know quite some shit about C#
+Hey, I am KittenLord, I am 17, am from Ukraine, and know some C#.

-Apart from coding I like to draw sometimes and make music, which is surprisingly useful when making (trying to make) games
+Apart from coding I like to draw and make music, which is surprisingly useful when making (or rather trying to make) games

 I really should learn more languages which are actually useful (apart from the goddamn c#/unity)

-So that's it, maybe I'll leave contacts like youtube here later
+So that's it, maybe I'll add more contacts here later